hao666888/CarND-Behavioral-Cloning-P3/README.md

 ### Results

 The vehicle is able to finish the whole lap.
 A video is included in the repo.
 Although I tried many different setup and dataset, it is still not perfect.
 I think it could be better, by cropping the images and performing more preprocessing like changing to grey scale.

+## Rubric Points
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.